JohannSS/my_online_CV/resume.md

 ### PROJECTS

 **Team Sigma** - Software development team - University of Pretoria <span style="float: right; "> 2020 </span>
-Part of a group of six university students that will be bidding to do a project for a company for a Software Engineering module at the University of Pretoria
+Part of a group of six university students that developed the home security system "Argus" for Epi-Use Labs.
+This project was also part of the requirements for a Software Engineering module at the University of Pretoria.

 ### EDUCATION